What is the hard spectral state in X-ray binaries? Insights from GRRMHD accretion flows simulations and polarization of

-Our current model in an axisymmetric version of fully three dimensional model M4 in \citet{dexter:2021} but notice that the our model differs in the black hole mass and evolution time (axisymmetric simulations can be evolved for longer time compared to the extremely expensive three dimensional radiative GRMHD models).
-Finally, our polarized radiative transfer model includes emission from beyond 40M (assumed as a boundary of the emission zone by \citealt{dexter:2021}) which makes a significant qualitative change in the emitted spectrum and its origin.
+Our current model in an axisymmetric version of fully three dimensional models M3/M4 in \citet{dexter:2021} but notice that the our model differs in the black hole mass, evolution time and the size of the gas-radiation interaction zone (assumed to be 40M by \citet{dexter:2021}).
+Three dimensional simulations allow to study emission from models with accretion disk tilted with respect to the equatorial plane so they may be helpful to explain the discrepancy between the viewing angle of the inner accretion flow and the orbital plane of the system.
+Finally, only three dimensional GRRMHD models are suitable for time variability studies.

-The accretion flow models studied here are magnetically arrested disks (MADs, see Appendix).
-It has been recently argued that these models cannot be associated with hard states of XRBs \citep{fragile:2023}.
-MADs do not exhibit Lense-Thirring precession which is currently the most promising idea to explain quasi-periodic oscillations (QPOs) type-C in some XRBs.
-QPOs type-C are either not detected or are unusually weak in Cygnus X-1 system \citep{rapisarda:2017} so this type of argumentation does not apply to this particular source.
-Nevertheless it motivates repeating the presented calculations using more turbulent and less magnetized disks.
-We postpone the exploration of other scenarios in full three dimensions to a near future.
+\bmhead{Acknowledgments} The author thanks Jiri Svoboda, Ma\l{}gosia Sobolewska, George Wong, Maciek Wielgus, Pierre-Olivier Petrucci, Henric Krawczynski for useful discussions and comments on observations of XRBs and simulations of accreting black holes.
+Author also thanks Jason Dexter for discussion at early stage of the project in 2021 and sharing one time slice of the 3-D model M4.
+We gratefully acknowledge the HPC RIVR consortium (www.hpc-rivr.si) and EuroHPC JU (eurohpc-ju.europa.eu) for funding this research by providing computing resources of the HPC system Vega at the Institute of Information Science (www.izum.si).